php-ru/symfony-docs-ru/templating.rst

 Templates
 ---------

-A template is simply a text file that can generate any text-based format (HTML, XML, CSV, LaTeX ...).
+A template is a text file that can generate any text-based format (HTML, XML, CSV, LaTeX ...).
 The most familiar type of template is a *PHP* template - a text file parsed by PHP that contains a mix of text and PHP code: